 Another found that marijuana laws were related to lower opioid overdose mortality rates.
 Yet another concluded that medical marijuana laws contributed to fewer individuals using opioids.
 A fourth study found that broader access to medical marijuana could have the potential to reduce the number of individuals using addictive painkillers.

-With the state of Canada's current opioid crisis, one wonders how impactful broader access on this side of the boarder could be for those who are suffering from addiction.
+With the state of Canada's current opioid crisis, one wonders how impactful broader access on this side of the border could be for those who are suffering from addiction.